 Debt Arrangement Scheme (DAS)

-It offers the opportunity of a fresh financial start as all of your debts included in a DAS will be fully paid at the end of the scheme.
+It also offers a fresh financial start as all debts included in a DAS are repaid in full once the scheme is completed.

 - Council Tax arrears